dorangao/node.js-bootcamp/dropbox-demo/README.md

 ## Dropbox Demo

 This is a basic Dropbox clone to sync files across multiple remote folders.

-It provides https/http, ftp support and file will get synced over tcp, webs ocket.
+It provides client/server for https/http, ftp support and the files will get aligned over tcp, websocket.

 Time spent: 15 hours